-Addressing Common IIoT Cybersecurity Risks in Industrial Control Systems
+Addressing Common Industrial IoT Cybersecurity Risks For Control Systems

-Addressing cybersecurity threats introduced by IIoT (industrial internet of things) technology and devices can quickly seem overwhelming.
+Addressing cybersecurity threats introduced by IIoT technology and devices can quickly seem overwhelming.
 However, an understanding of the risks can lead to some straightforward countermeasures.

 There are several reasons why industrial networks may come under attack, including access to proprietary information, monetary gain (selling valuable data, holding systems ransom), and general disruption.
-Cyberattacks on an IIoT (industrial internet of things) system can be costly regardless of the motive, invariably leading to expensive downtime, recovery costs, and the potential for dangerous operating conditions.
+Cyberattacks on an industrial internet of things (IIoT) system can be costly regardless of the motive, invariably leading to expensive downtime, recovery costs, and the potential for dangerous operating conditions.

-Every IIoT device increases the attack surface for a network, opening up far more entry points that malicious actors can use.
+Figure 1.
+Every IIoT device increases the attack surface for a network, opening up more entry points that malicious actors can use.
 Image used courtesy of Pixabay

 And while some products, such as Emerson’s Plantweb, actively include safety measures to protect industrial networks, vulnerabilities remain.